In urban landscapes, concrete and other impermeable surfaces, together with the removal of vegetation, result in increased surface water run off.

 The growing trend to pave our driveways and front gardens allows rainwater to be quickly directed into the drainage system, which during heavy rain and storms can cause local flooding.

-Rainwater gardens are landscaped areas, designed to help slow down surface water run-off, reducing the rate at that it enters the surface water drainage system.
+Rain gardens are landscaped areas, designed to help slow down surface water run off, reducing the rate at that it enters the surface water drainage system.
 In turn, this helps to reduce the risk of flooding.

-We compiled a handbook to help you create your own rainwater garden.
-As well as helping to prevent flooding, rainwater gardens can make attractive features in front or rear gardens that can also benefit wildlife and attract bees and other pollinating insects.
+We compiled a handbook to help you create your own rain garden.
+As well as helping to prevent flooding, rain gardens can make attractive features in front or rear gardens that can also benefit wildlife and attract bees and other pollinating insects.